ykzhang112233/highz-catalogue/README.md

 Update time: 2025-06-01

 Just some bash and STILTS scripts (a little bit python) on a comprehensive cross-matching to look for high-z radio quasars.
-The STILTS scripts are used to do the cross-matching (see `/scripts` for details).
+The STILTS scripts are used to do the cross-matching (see image for preview and script codes in `/scripts` for details).

 Catalogues used (see /catalogues for details):
 - SDSS dr16q (2020ApJS..250....8L)